gitlabhq/gitlabhq/doc/administration/container_registry.md

    **Note:** The file specified at `registry_key_path` gets populated with the content specified by `internal_key`, each time reconfigure is executed.
-If no file is specified, omnibus-gitlab will default it to `/var/opt/gitlab/gitlab-rails/etc/gitlab-registry.key` and will populate it.
+If no file is specified, Omnibus GitLab will default it to `/var/opt/gitlab/gitlab-rails/etc/gitlab-registry.key` and will populate it.